joereynolds/life/README.md

 # life

-A dump of my docs
+A dump of my docs.

-Note:
+Open up the root and use Vim's `gf` command to browse to your leisure

-Most of my stuff is written with VimWiki, if you want to sanely navigate these files for whatever reason, I recommend installing Vim and Vimwiki.
-Then navigate to ```docs/index.md``` and have a wander around.
+docs/index.md - Start browsing now